onflow/fcl-discovery/docs/wallet-compliance-guide.md

 - **User Signature** service: https://github.com/onflow/fcl-js/blob/master/packages/fcl/src/wallet-provider-spec/draft-v4.md#user-signature-service

-Wallets may additionally choose to support other FCL services (pre-authz, provable authentication etc), but these additional services are not reqiured to be included in Flow's FCL Wallet Descovery.
+Wallets may additionally choose to support other FCL services (pre-authz, provable authentication etc), but these additional services are not required to be included in Flow's FCL Wallet Discovery.

 These standards ensure a high quality user experience on Flow for applications that choose to use FCL Discovery for wallet discovery.